damianhakert/damianhakert.github.io/source/handbook/sales_process/index.md

 ### Invoice in Twinfield for clients paying by bank (non-Recurly)

-* This is part of the 'won deal procedure', you should have done a VIES check already if EU client
+* This is part of the [won subscription deal procedure](deal_management_process.md), you should have done a VIES check already if EU client

 * [Login Twinfield](https://login.twinfield.com/) (SUPER, het wachtwoord, COMCOASTER, Nederlands)